Nihal Atsız: Education and professional life

 He attended two French (one of them was in Egypt), one German and one Turkish secondary schools and Kadıköy High School before he began to study at the Military School of Medicine in 1922 but was expelled due to his ultra-nationalist views and activities as he declined to salute an officer of Arab origin who was of a superior rank than his in 1925.
 He then began to study at the Teachers College in Istanbul and the Istanbul University School of Literature and graduated from both in 1930.
-Following he became assistant to Professor Fuat Köprülü at the Istanbul University.
+Following this he became assistant to Professor Fuat Köprülü at the Istanbul University.
 He challenged the Turkish History Thesis and following this incident he was dismissed from the university in 1932.
 After he worked in high schools in Malatya and Edirne as a teacher but due to his persistent challenge of the Turkish History Thesis he often faced difficulties in his career.
-Following his imprisonment due to the Racism-Turanism Trials in 1944–1945 he wasn't rehired as a teacher and only in 1949 he was employed at the Süleymaniye Library.
+Following his imprisonment due to the Racism-Turanism Trials in 1944–1945 he wasn't rehired as a teacher and only in 1949 was he employed at the Süleymaniye Library.
 He returned to teaching for several years, ultimately to return the Library in 1952.
 He was active there until 1969.
 After his retirement in 1969 he kept publishing Ötüken.